-This paper uses a two-stage strategy and GPT-4 for 457 target content and action extraction (see Section 458 3.3).
-In this section, we compare the performance 459 between one-stage and two-stage strategies, as well 460 as GPT-3.5 and GPT-4.
-For target content extrac-461 462 tion, we use the target accuracy as the evaluation metric.
-If the system extracts non-target content 463 from legal instruments, it will have a low score in 464 this metric.
-For action extraction, we use the action 465 complexity as the metric.
-If the system cannot ac-466 curately realize action decomposition, it will have high action complexity.
+between one-stage and two-stage strategies, as well as GPT-3.5 and GPT-4.
+During evaluation, we hire one annotator and randomly select 100 samples.
+For target content extraction, we define a metric called target accuracy.
+If the system extracts nontarget content from legal instruments, it will have a low score in this metric.
+For action extraction, we define a metric called action complexity.
+This metric is related to inappropriate action decomposition.
+Take the complete actions in Table 1 as an example.
+These actions are well-decomposed.
+But if we merge two actions into one action, this decomposition process is inappropriate, leading to an increase in action complexity.
 Therefore, a good model should have high target accuracy and low action complexity.
 Experimental results of different strategies are shown in Table 5.
-467